A Simplicial Approach to Stratified Homotopy Theory: Introduction

-To produce a model for the homotopy type of stratified spaces, we follow the strategy of Kan-Quillen \cite{GoerssJardine}, which is to work with simplicial sets.
-In section 1, we define the presheaf category of filtered simplicial sets.
-Then, starting with a notion of homotopy equivalence coming from the usual construction of a filtered cylinder object, we apply Cisinski's work \cite[Théorème 1.3.22]{Cisinski} to produce a cofibrantly generated model category in which cofibrations are monomorphisms.
-This is Theorem \ref{ApplyCisinski}.
+In section \ref{SectionCMFsSetP}, we define the presheaf category of filtered simplicial sets.
+Then, starting with a notion of filtered homotopy equivalences coming from the usual construction of a filtered cylinder object, we apply Cisinski's work \cite[Théorème 1.3.22]{Cisinski} to produce a cofibrantly generated model category in which cofibrations are monomorphisms (Theorem \ref{ApplyCisinski}).

 But Theorem \ref{ApplyCisinski} does not give us a full characterization of the fibrations.
-To solve this problem, in section \ref{SecondModelStructure}, we construct a second model structure on the category of filtered simplicial sets following the strategy of Moss in \cite{SeanMoss}.
-We then show that the two model structures coincide, which gives us the desired characterization of fibrations.
-This section is fairly technical and the reader not willing to go into the depth of the proofs can skip it.
-One only needs to remember the two following results from section \ref{SecondModelStructure} to understand the rest of the article : \begin{itemize} \item For each filtered simplicial set $X$, there exists a functorial fibrant replacement $\Exi_P(X)$.
-See Definition \ref{DefinitionEx}. \item The fibrations in the model structure defined in section \ref{FilteredSimplicialSets} are the morphisms of filtered simplicial sets with the right lifting property against admissible horn inclusions.
-See Definition \ref{AdmissibleHorn} and Proposition \ref{CMFEgale}. \end{itemize}
+In particular, it is not immediate that fibrations are defined "à la Kan" by lifting properties against admissible horn inclusions - as would be expected.
+In section \ref{SectionCharacterizingFibration}, we prove that this characterization holds for $\sS_P$.
+We do so by constructing filtered analogues to the subdivision and extensions functors - the filtered subdivision, $\sd_P$ (Definition \ref{FilteredSubdivision}), and its adjoint $\Ex_P$ (Definition \ref{DefinitionEx}) - and proving that they satisify suitable properties.
+The characterization of the model category $\sS_P$ (Theorem \ref{TheoremCharacterizationsSetP}) is then an application of the more general result, Theorem \ref{TheoAppendixA}, proven in Appendix \ref{AppendixA}